bigsupp/stealthwatch-cloud-sample-postman/README.md

-#S tealthwatch Cloud API Postman Samples
+# Stealthwatch Cloud API Postman Samples

 This repository contains sample Postman collections related to Cisco Stealthwatch Cloud APIs.
 It is available for use by the Cisco DevNet community through Code Exchange.